-A hardtail with front suspension and biggish (29 x 2.35) tyres was the most popular option in 2021 by far.
-You can successfully ride full suspension or a fully rigid setup with bigger tyres.
-I would recommend against a drop-bar setup, but someone has done it to prove me wrong!
+A hardtail with front suspension and biggish (29 x 2.35) tyres was the most popular option in the first editions.
+Some successfully rode a full suspension setup, less successful was a fully rigid setup with bigger tyres.
 Please don’t bring a gravel bike, I’m certain you’ll have a bad time when you could have been having fun.

 Probably more important is gear range.
 I think having a low granny gear will pay dividends.
 30T x 10-50 is probably a good place to start.
 What about the big flat sections and promised tail winds?
 A 2x setup would be good if your bike allows for it and we know singlespeed is pretty fast too if you are strong enough.
 Also consider how you will ride the technical downhills - maybe a seat dropper?